Xcov19/registrations/README.md

 Microservice that allows CCCs (covid health care centers) to register themselves via a web form.
 This service provides an unverified dump of registered hospitals.

-Based on clean architecture design on fastapi designed to run as a microservice.
+Based on hexagonal architecture design on fastapi designed to run as a microservice.

 ## How to Run